employee rewards satisfaction success motivation

-Most managers have witnessed an employee or a team member leave the company to work for the competitor at least once in their careers.
-Which might make them wonder: what does a competitor have that they as a company don’t?
+Most managers have witnessed an employee or a team member leave the company to work for a competitor at least once in their careers.
+This experience often raises a critical question: what does a competitor offer that their organization does not?
+The answers to this question hold valuable lessons in improving employee engagement, ultimately enhancing retention and productivity.

 What encourages Employee Engagement?